|

 Part of a report in Heyshott village newsletter May 2004

 Richard Cobden had 10 brothers and sisters.
 His schooling started in Midhurst, but after his father had to sell Dunford farm due to financial losses, an uncle paid for his education for 5 years at Bowes hall in Yorkshire.
-This school attained notoriety as the model for Dickens' Dotheboys hall in Nicholas Nickelby.
-The legacy of his schooldays was serious injury to his feet due to frostbite. he required special boots for the remainder of his life.

 Old postcard of Dunford, Cobdens home for the last 15 years of his life.